 - 34) How should the remuneration to the patentee be determined: - a.
 Should the patentee be always entitled to a remuneration for the compulsory license?
-Please answer YES or NO and add a brief explanation.
-YES - b.
-How and when should the adequacy of the remuneration be determined?
-When granting the license but subject to later reassessment to the benefit of the patentee. - c.
+Please answer YES or NO and add a brief explanation. - b.
+How and when should the adequacy of the remuneration be determined? - c.
 Should remuneration be based on reasonable compensation comparable to a license fee.
-Please answer YES or NO and add a brief explanation.
-YES - i.
-If you answered YES to c, how should the reasonable compensation be determined?
-Comparable to a commercial license but taking into account the grounds for the compulsory license and the position of the licensee (e.g., reasonable compensation might be assessed differently if the patent will be used non-commercially to respond to a pressing public interest or commercially for the benefit of private business due to, e.g., prior use).
+Please answer YES or NO and add a brief explanation. - i.
+If you answered YES to c, how should the reasonable compensation be determined? - d.

-- d.
 Should there be a fixed cap on remuneration (e.g., a certain percentage of revenue)?
-Please answer YES or NO and add a brief explanation.
-NO. Not necessary as a rule but could in some cases be appropriate. - e.
-Who should determine the remuneration?
-Court that grants the license.
-Parties are free to agree otherwise. - f.
+Please answer YES or NO and add a brief explanation. - e.
+Who should determine the remuneration? - f.
 Should the method for calculating the remuneration be the same for compulsory licenses granted in situations of extreme urgency and of other nature?
 Please answer YES or NO and add a brief explanation.
-NO. Fair and reasonable compensation for the value of the license should be the starting point, but different factors can be taken into account depending on case-specific facts.
-If use of the patent does not create any profit and does not diminish profit/sales of patentee, remuneration can be assessed differently compared to a situation where there could be implications for the patentee's own business.